Zucchini Patties with Chickpeas

 Great call on your homemade tzatziki!
 So happy you like the recipe!

-Love this recipe–and cannot wait to try it.
-Looks like something I would love to take for lunch!
+Love this recipe–and cannot wait to make it again.
+I had it for lunch!

 Hi there, when you say “Mix with zucchini, onion, breadcrumbs, egg, and salt” does that mean in a bowl or in the food processor if i use a food processor to smoothen the chickpeas.
 Thanks!